BrettMahon/BladeRazor/README.md

         }
     }
 ```
-The *BladeViewModel* properties are listed below.
+The *BladeViewModel* properties are described below.
 * *DynamicModel* - A reference to a singular object to be used.
 * *DynamicList* - A reference to an ICollection for the Index view.
 * *SelectItems* and *SelectItemsDictionary* - Contain the lists of items where Select lists are used in the forms.
 Use SelectItems where there is only one or use the dictionary for multiple.